g-but/botsmann/README.md

 ### User Flow for Creating an AI Bot

 Use this step-by-step flow to scaffold, preview, and publish a new bot.
-You can also fill out the web-based [Bot Creation Tool](./create-bot) to generate these instructions automatically:
+You can also follow the multi‑step [Bot Creation Tool](./create-bot) which stores your selections in Supabase and generates these instructions automatically:

 1. **Clone & Install** – Clone the repository and run `npm install` if you haven’t already.
 2. **Create Bot Directory** – Inside `app/bots/`, create a folder named after your bot (for example, `app/bots/my-bot`).